grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 1. PM and the DRI work to make final adjustments to the Upgrade guide or Breaking changes guide.

-1. A week before the release date, the the DRI changes the PR status from **Draft** to **Ready for Review** to signal to other stakeholders that the PR is now ready for any further review.
+1. A week before the release date, the DRI changes the PR status from **Draft** to **Ready for Review** to signal to other stakeholders that the PR is now ready for any further review.

 1. The DRI finalizes the What's new.

 1. The DRI coordinates with the Release Guild and the GTM team for precise timing of when to merge the What's new doc into `main`.

 1. On release day, the DRI and merges the What's new branch into `main`.
-If `main` is no longer the same release as the upcoming release, the DRI should add the appropriate backport label to the PR.
+If `main` is no longer the same release as the upcoming release, the DRI adds the appropriate backport label to the PR.

 <!-- vale Google.Will = NO -->
 <!-- This section speaks of the future -->

-The What's new is published in the "next" docs.
+The What's new is live in the "next" docs.
 When the release branch is promoted to GA, the What's new will also be part of the "latest" doc set.

 <!-- vale Google.Will = YES -->